 Having to register as a sex offender in California can seriously and permanently impact your life.
 Under Megan's Law, authorities notify the public of the addresses and the crimes of people who have been convicted of certain sex offenses.
 California has been one of only four states to require lifetime registration of sex offenders, alongside Alabama, South Carolina, and Florida.
 However, by 2021, 90% of California's sex offenders will no longer have to register as sex offenders for life.

-Beginning on January 1, 2021, the California Department of Justice will begin to determine the tier status of registrants.
+Beginning on January 1, 2021, the California Department of Justice began to determine the tier status of registrants.
 In July of 2021, Tier 1 and Tier 2 registrants who meet their mandatory minimum requirements will be able to petition the superior court in their county of residence to remove their names from the sex offender registry.

 Tier placement is determined by the criteria outlined in Penal Code 290.
 Many of the registration requirements will change on a case-by-case basis and will be subject to the evaluation of a judge.
 The severity of the crime and the number of offenses will be important criteria for deciding which tier best suits which conviction.